jammln/better-Trojan/README.md

 # What is the Better Trojan?

-Better Trojan is NoEscape Fan Made Ver
+Better Trojan is NoEscape Fan Made Ver \n
 I'm NOT UPLOAD SOURCE CODE FOREVER